WICG/display-locking/explainer.md

 There are three key components to implementing the display locking API.

-First, we need to be able to snapshot the current visual representation of the locked element, so that future updates to the page have content to populate in place of the locked element.
+First, in lock-after-append, we need to be able to snapshot the current visual representation of the locked element, so that future updates to the page have content to populate in place of the locked element.
 Since the user-agents vary greatly in the way they generate commands for drawing content to screen, we will omit a detailed discussion of this.
 It suffices to say that any kind of double-buffering approach would work.
 That is, the user-agent could generate the commands needed to render the element and its subtree at the time the lock is acquired.
 Then, for the duration of the lock it uses these commands to render the content, while accumulating new draw commands in a separate buffer to be used when the lock is released.

-Second, we need to run scheduled callbacks at some predefined time.
-This can be done with a simple scheduling queue that processes task at predefined intervals.

-Third, we need to implement the co-operative update phases.
+Second, we need to implement the co-operative update phases.
 That is, we need a way to prevent the update phases in the locked subtree from blocking other phases from occurring for other parts of the tree.
 The co-operative updates part of the API can be implemented in several ways.
 Here, we describe one possible